What controls star formation in the central 500 pc of the Galaxy?: Discussion

+We suggest that a high-resolution survey of the star formation activity in galactic nuclei is necessary to quantify the duration of the different stages in Figure~\ref{fig:schem} across the galaxy population.
+This is a key step, which is yet to be made for a large galaxy sample. \citet{martini03} considered HST/WFPC2 observations of a sample of 123 nearby, active and passive, barred and unbarred galaxies.
+While these authors do note that their sample was not designed to study star formation in detail, they use dynamical arguments to infer that the nuclear star formation episode may last up to several Myr, which is consistent with what we propose for the CMZ in \S\ref{sec:total}.

-{Following a similar argument, \citet{davies07} find that active galactic nuclei (AGN) typically become active some 50--100~Myr after the onset of prior (but ceased) starburst activity.
-This is consistent with the scenario of Figure~\ref{fig:schem} -- a starburst and its corresponding feedback may either consume or eject the gas, preventing the black hole from being fed until supernova feedback has ended (after 40~Myr).
+Following a similar argument, \citet{davies07} find that active galactic nuclei (AGN) become active some 50--100~Myr after the onset of prior (but ceased) starburst activity.
+If the starburst occurs throughout the galactic nucleus instead of in a localized fashion (see \S\ref{sec:time}), this can be understood in terms of the scenario of Figure~\ref{fig:schem} -- a nucleus-wide starburst and its corresponding feedback may either consume or eject the gas, preventing the black hole from being fed until supernova feedback has ended (after 40~Myr).
 After that time, the gas flow towards the black hole continues.
-Because in our scenario the gas is not (yet) self-gravitating, it can proceed to the black hole without forming stars.
-Due to the gas inflow and preceding starburst activity, this phase should be characterized by centrally concentrated surface brightness and gas mass profiles, which has indeed recently found by \citet{hicks13}.
-We conclude that our results may well have implications for the massive black hole growth and AGN activity.
-Specifically, the phase of low star formation activity in the cycle of Figure~\ref{fig:schem} could provide a window for efficient black hole growth.}
+In our scenario, that gas is not (yet) self-gravitating, and hence it can proceed to the black hole without forming stars.
+This phase should be characterized by centrally concentrated stellar surface brightness and gas mass profiles due to the combination of prior starburst activity and a restored gas inflow, as has recently been found by \citet{hicks13}.
+Hence, the phase of low star formation activity in the cycle of Figure~\ref{fig:schem} could provide a window for the efficient growth of massive black holes.